Quartz Kitchen Counters Supremacy: Still Popular In 2023

 Did you know?
 Quartz is popular for kitchen countertops, but it’s also growing in popularity for bathroom surfaces.
 It doesn’t require sealing, it’s naturally water-resistant, it doesn’t get moldy easily and cleaning is a simple matter of wiping down surfaces.

 3) There Are Few Limits to How it Can Look

-One of the downfalls of quartz countertops used to be the limitations on patterns and color variations it presented.
+One of the downfalls used to be the limitations on patterns and variations of quartz countertop colors.
 Natural stone was considered to be a superior alternative in these respects.
 Over time, though, that disadvantage has melted away.
 Now, there’s a vast spectrum of options for your new countertop.

 Colors?
 A ton of variations offered through pigments added in the design process.
 Patterns?
 Absolutely, through the strategic addition of glass and metal flecks throughout.
 Finishes?
 You bet – polished, honed, sandblasted, embossed, and so on.
 In fact, advances in design have resulted in a material that can be made to look like a variety of natural stone materials, including:

 That shiny look you see on a new countertop?
 With some materials, that means the application of sealants, top coats or polish.
 Not with quartz, though; it’s naturally non-porous, as noted above, and requires no sealing.
 Additionally, quartz countertops offer another distinct advantage: exceptional stain resistance.
 They easily repel kitchen spills like oil, tomato, coffee, or wine!
 Plus, they provide some of the most hassle-free cleaning you’ll ever experience.

 How To Clean Quartz Countertops?